msungaila/ol/README.md

 # ol

-# Oracle Linux management scripts
+## Management Scripts

-You can find some usefull scripts to manage OL systems or other systems like RHEL and CentOS when migrating to OL.
+You can find some usefull scripts to manage Oracle Linux systems or other systems like RHEL and CentOS (at least until version 7.X).

 ## License